elijahsgh/terraform-gke-ghost/README.md

 ## Additional Notes

 Ghost does not support sharding or multiple instances.
-A _Deployment_ is used here but you may consider a StatefulSet or more appropriate object that ensures At-Most-One instances of the Ghost container.
-Deployment was an opinionated choice here.

 This will most likely not work if you specify `http://` as your URL/proto.